 New Jersey Alimony Modifications

 Alimony orders can create a significant and unjust financial strain on the payor in some situations, while in others, the amount ordered may be inadequate.
 Family courts in New Jersey have broad powers to enact these orders upon the request of either party to a divorce.
-However, these orders are not set in stone, and either party can ask a court to modify an existing New Jersey alimony order with the help of an experienced lawyer.
+However, these orders are not set in stone, and either party can ask a court to modify an existing alimony order with the help of an experienced alimony attorney.

 However, the parties asking for a change cannot act on a whim.
 State law specifically requires the party petitioning for modifications to state how circumstances have changed, meriting an alteration to an existing alimony order.
-Understanding this requirement and taking the correct legal steps to request a change is essential when pursuing New Jersey alimony modifications.
+Understanding this requirement and taking the correct legal steps to request a change is essential when pursuing alimony modifications in New Jersey.

 The Legal Basis for Demanding an Alimony Modification

 Alimony is one of many tools available to family court judges for creating an equitable split following a divorce.
 When evaluating the need for alimony, judges generally examine the economic situation of both parties and their ability to support themselves after the end of the marriage.
 According to New Jersey Revised Statute § 2A:34-23, if a traditional distribution of assets and debts cannot result in a fair split, the court may order one party to provide alimony.